spectralDNS/shenfun/docs/source/poisson3d.rst

-is used to represent an :math:`L_2` inner product along only the first, nonperiodic, direction.
+is used to represent a discrete :math:`L_2` inner product along only the first, nonperiodic, direction.
 The delta functions above come from integrating over the two periodic directions, where we use constant weight functions :math:`w=1/(2\pi)` in the inner products